Figur8/treinamentoIonicTitan/README.md

 ## What is ionic ?

-Is a set of tools for developing a hybrid application, they are: AngularJs, Html, CSS, Cordova, Js, TypeScript, SCSS among others.
+Is a set of tools for developing a hybrid application.
+For more information read the [ionic documentation](https://ionicframework.com/docs)

 ## Training Scope